 - Fresh lemon juice is great, but if you need to use a bottled juice use ¼ cup.

-- Stuff roasted eggplant into pita bread along with some bell peppers and red onion.
+- Stuff roasted eggplant into pita bread along with some bell peppers and pickled red onion.
 Throw in some halved cherry tomatoes and drizzle with tahini.
 Next level summer goodness in every bite.

 - Use small eggplant, reduce cooking time to 15 minutes and serve as a super vegan appetizer.